 How will my account be impacted as a result of housing and dining adjustments, and what is the timeline for adjustments?

 The CMU Pantry is modifying its operations to serve the needs of our community while protecting the health and safety of our shoppers, staff and volunteers.
 The Pantry will now take orders through an online form and prepare food in bags for pick-up.
 For the time being, this will completely replace the in-person shopping experience.
 For more information, including online forms, pickup hours and how to support the Pantry, visit the CMU Pantry website.

 How is campus transportation affected?

-The CMU Campus Shuttles are committed to maintaining service but will have reduced routes and adjusted schedules due to a decrease in demand.
-CMU shuttles will remain on a seven-day schedule, but will adjust their daily schedule to hourly pick-ups between 8 a.m. to 6 p.m.
-Please continue to check the website and Ride System GPS app for updates.
+The CMU Campus Shuttles are committed to maintaining service but will continue to operate on reduced routes and adjusted schedules due to a decrease in demand.
+CMU shuttles will remain on a seven-day schedule; however, shuttle pickup times have been adjusted.
+Please refer to the website and the Ride System GPS app for updates.

 We will maintain our relationship with the Port Authority, and access to Pittsburgh PAT buses will continue.